Yuffster/describe/README.md

 keys and functions to run as tests.
 Tests functions will be given access to `this.expect`.
 - *options*: Configuration options.
 Possible values:
-	- timeout (int): The max amount of time to wait for a test to run before timing out.
+	- timeout (int): The max amount of time in milliseconds to wait for a test to run before timing out.
 	- callbackMode (string): if set to 'node', this.expect will treat the first argument to the callback as an error and the second argument as the result.